About Matt Brown

 Self-taught in my printmaking, I began my experiments working the craft of color woodblock printmaking using Japanese methods in January, 1993.
 My teachers are trial and error, a study of prints and of books about prints, and fortuitous visits and conversations with other printmakers.
 I have learned a great deal from teaching.

 I feel grateful to the work of generations of artists and craftsmen in the pursuit of this craft that I love, many Japanese, but not all.
-Walter Phillips, Arthur Dow, Frank Morley Fletcher, Hiroshi Yoshida, these are hanga printmakers whose published books on the subject I have found especially helpful.
+Walter Phillips, Arthur Dow, Frank Morley Fletcher, Hiroshi Yoshida, these are hanga printmakers whose prints and published books on the subject I have found especially helpful.
 I am deeply indebted to the work of David Bull, who over the last 40 years has worked wonders sharing aspects of hanga printmaking worldwide, and the friendship and guidance of Bill Paden, who learned from Cliff Karhu and lived and taught for years in NYC.

 Matt Brown . . . . . . .
 23 Washburn Hill Rd.
 Lyme, NH 03768 . . . . . .
 603-306-6547. . . . . . matt@mbrownfa.com